Altruist Financial Advisors LLC

 If you already have a whole life policy, you are almost certainly paying as much as ten times as much as you would for a good term policy for the same amount of coverage.

-Unless you are one of the few individuals who truly has a need for whole life (e.g., if you have a disabled child who will always be a dependent), or your whole life policy is placed with a good mutual insurer and has been in place for many years (i.e., it is fully paid up, at the very least), we strongly recommend that you select an appropriate term policy to replace the coverage.
+Unless you are one of the few individuals who truly has a need for whole life (e.g., if you have a disabled child who will always be a dependent), or your whole life policy is placed with a good mutual insurer and has been in place for many years (i.e., it is fully paid up, at the very least), we strongly recommend that you consider selecting an appropriate term policy to replace the coverage.
 Once the term policy is in effect, either cash out the whole life plan entirely (you may be taxed on the distribution, to the extent it exceeds the total amount of premiums paid) or avoid taxes on it by rolling it over to a low-cost variable annuity such as those offered by TIAA-CREF (minimum rollover $250).

-If you have a whole life policy but you have no need for life insurance at all, it is generally wise to cash in the policy (and consider rolling over the cash value into a low-cost variable annuity as described above if any of the cash value is taxable).
+If you have a whole life policy but you have no need for life insurance at all, it may be generally wise to cash in the policy (and consider rolling over the cash value into a low-cost variable annuity as described above if any of the cash value is taxable).
 Note the exception discussed above whereby a whole life policy which has been in place for many years with a good mutual insurer may represent a good value going forward, regardless of whether you need insurance.

 An exception to the above advice suggesting replacing a policy applies if your health has materially declined since you bought the policy in question.
 In other words, if your likelihood of an early death is higher than originally assumed in setting your premiums, it may represent a good value, regardless of the issues discussed in the few paragraphs above.